-Professional fees - Professional fees for the prior comparative quarter ended September 30, 2019, reflect additional audit and legal work incurred around the Corex acquisition.
-The September 30 2019 expenditures are more reflective of expected professional fees now and in the near future.
+Professional fees - Professional fees for the prior year ended December 31, 2018, reflect additional audit and legal work incurred around the Corex acquisition.
+The December 31 2019 expenditures are more reflective of expected professional fees now and in the near future.

-Salaries and compensation - Included in Salaries and compensation this quarter is a one-time change of control amount of \$450,000 related to the purchase of Corex.
-The regular salaries and compensation expenditures for the period ended September 30, 2019, have increased slightly as compared to the prior year quarter.
-This expenditure rate should continue throughout the year as the company ramps up towards a production decision.
+Salaries and compensation - Included in Salaries and compensation this quarter is a one-time termination fee amount of \$600,000 related to former directors of Corex.
+The regular salaries and compensation expenditures for the year ended December 31, 2019, excluding the termination fee have increased slightly as compared to the prior year.